-- The equivalent of four college semesters of one language, two college semesters each of two languages.
+- The equivalent of four college semesters of one language, or two college semesters each of two languages.

-WRITING REQUIREMENT: Students majoring in Diplomacy and World Affairs will satisfy the final component of Occidental College's writing requirement by taking one 300-level DWA course that is listed under "junior seminar.'
-These junior writing seminars will focus on preparing students to do their Senior Comprehensive Project (DWA 490) and will include substantial writing assignments and a requirement that the instructor deem a student's writing proficient.
+WRITING REQUIREMENT: Students majoring in Diplomacy and World Affairs will satisfy the final component of Occidental College's writing requirement by taking one 300-level DWA junior seminar. course that is listed under "junior seminar.'
+These junior seminars will focus on preparing students to do their Senior Comprehensive Project (DWA 490) and will include substantial writing assignments and a requirement that the instructor deem a student's writing proficient.
 See the Writing Program for additional information on the College's writing requirements.